castro723/ticket-lifecycle/README.md

 <img width="575" height="488" alt="Screenshot 2026-05-07 at 10 25 59 AM" src="https://github.com/user-attachments/assets/0ccf6e9a-deff-4e92-bd56-599035fc7b67" />

-The intake phase of the osTicket lifecycle is when a customer or user first submits a support request.
-The system gathers issue details, creates a ticket, assigns basic categories or priorities, and routes the request into the help desk workflow for technicians to handle.
+This screenshot demonstrates the intake phase of the osTicket lifecycle where a new support ticket is created and initial user/issue information is collected by the help desk system.
 </p>
 <br />